- Cluster Building And Industrial Site Development

 The Cork Harbour Economy displays site- and geolocation specific advantages which shall be unlocked through an international investment strategy.
 The focus will be on local and multinational corporations and SMEs as well as world-leading clusters and future key-enabling technologies.

-In Kutaisi, Georgia's third largest city, a young university is growing up with the aim of becoming a unique education and research centre in Georgia.
-Kutaisi International University (KIU) is taking its cue from its role model, the Technical University of Munich (TUM).
+In Kutaisi, Georgia’s third largest city, a new university has been created in 2020 with the goal of becoming a leading education and research centre in Georgia and the larger region.
+The Kutaisi International University (KIU) has been built based on the model of Technical University of Munich (TUM).

 Since 2015, TUM International has operated the Center of Technology and Knowledge Transfer (CTKT), a program that creates and optimizes synergies between Evonik Operations GmbH and the Technical University of Munich.